wolfy852/uns-mod-manager/README.md

 Installation
 ------------

-You can install the manager either by downloading and compiling the source code from this repository, or downloading the latest release package from [here.](https://github.com/wolfy852/unsr-mod-manager/releases) The latter is highly recommended.
+You can install the manager either by downloading and compiling the source code from this repository, or downloading the latest release package for the corresponding game from [here.](https://github.com/wolfy852/unsr-mod-manager/releases) The latter is highly recommended.

 1. Download the zip from the releases page
 2. Extract the contents of the archive to <code>(Steam Installation Folder)\steamapps\common\NARUTO SHIPPUDEN ULTIMATE NINJA STORM REVOLUTION\</code> or <code>(Steam Installation Folder)\steamapps\common\NARUTO SHIPPUDEN Ultimate Ninja STORM 3 Full Burst\</code> for UNS3FB.